AviralGS/bouldering/README.md

 # bouldering
-A website about why i enjoy bouldering and more.
+A website about why I enjoy bouldering and more.